hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/04_quasi_alignment_salmon.md

 ```

 *  The first two columns are self-explanatory, the **name** of the transcript and the **length of the transcript** in base pairs (bp).
-*  The **effective length** represents the the various factors that effect the length of transcript (i.e degraation, technical limitations of the sequencing platform)
+*  The **effective length** represents the various factors that effect the length of transcript (i.e degradation, technical limitations of the sequencing platform)
-* Salmon outputs ‘pseudocounts’ which predict the relative abundance of different isoforms in the form of three possible metrics (KPKM, RPKM, and TPM). **TPM (transcripts per million)** is a commonly used normalization method as described in [[1]](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2820677/) and is computed based on the effective length of the transcript.
+* Salmon outputs 'pseudocounts' or 'abundance estimates' which predict the relative abundance of different isoforms in the form of three possible metrics (FPKM, RPKM, and TPM). **TPM (transcripts per million)** is a commonly used normalization method as described in [[1]](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2820677/) and is computed based on the effective length of the transcript. **We do NOT recommend FPKM or RPKM**.
-* Estimated **number of reads** (an estimate of the number of reads drawn from this transcript given the transcript’s relative abundance and length)
+* Estimated **number of reads**, which is the estimate of the number of reads drawn from this transcript given the transcript’s relative abundance and length)

 ## Running Salmon on multiple samples

-We just ran Salmon on a single sample (and keep in mind only on a subset of chr1 from the original data).
-To obtain meaningful results we need to run this on **all samples**.
+We just ran Salmon on a single sample, but we would like to run this on **all samples**.
 To do so, we will need to create a job submission script.

 > *NOTE:* We are iterating over FASTQ files in the **`raw_data` directory**.

 ### Create a job submission script to run Salmon in serial

-Since Salmon is only able to take a single file as input, one way in which we can do this is to use a for loop to run Salmon on all samples in serial.
+Since Salmon is only able to take a single file as input, one way in which we can do this is to use a 'for loop' to run Salmon on all samples in serial.
 What this means is that Salmon will process the dataset one sample at a time.

 Let's start by opening up a script in `vim`: